 One of the first concerns, when someone thinks about having a baby, is all of those diapers (there are going to be a lot!).
-The earlier you start building your stockpile the better.
+The earlier you start building your diaper stockpile the better.
 I started as soon as we decided we were going to try to get pregnant.
-Today I’m sharing all my secrets to save money on diapers by stockpiling.
+Today I’m sharing all my secrets to building a giant diaper stockpile and saving as much money as possible.
+My daughter was over a year old before she caught up with our stockpile!

-Now I Love Amazon and I know a lot of people swear by the Amazon subscription service, and that works great if you want a set it and forget it, but you won’t always get the best deals.
-I prefer to use the tried and true methods outlined below
+Now I love Amazon and I know a lot of people swear by the Amazon subscription service, and that works great if you want a set it and forget it, but you won’t always get the best deals.
+I prefer to use the tried and true methods outlined below to get my average cost of a diaper pack below $5.

 Step 1: Find out how many diapers of each size you need